 The NPAC SMS will respond with the M-CREATE response.

 NPAC SMS responds to the M-ACTION.
+For the XML interface, PBCR – NpbCreateReply.

 NPAC SMS sends the M-EVENT-REPORT objectCreation for the numberPoolBlockNPAC to the SOA.
+For the XML interface, POCN – NpbObjectCreationNotification.
 The following attributes will be sent in the objectCreation notification:

 numberPoolBlockId